Learn, explore and have fun with new friends.

 Program

-Every day, students will participate in an 80-minute period split between sports instruction and dance/yoga.
-Students will get exposure to a variety of activities including soccer, lacrosse, basketball, softball/kickball, dance, yoga and cooperative games.
+Every day, students will participate in an 80-minute athletics and movement block that combines sports instruction with wellness-based movement activities.
+Students will be exposed to a variety of activities, which may include soccer, lacrosse, basketball, softball/kickball, cooperative games, speed and agility games, dance-inspired movement, yoga, and mindfulness.

 There will be a focus on strength, flexibility, balance, coordination and FUN!
 Teamwork, communication and good sportsmanship will be emphasized, helping the girls develop positive attitudes towards competition.